openstack-archive/sahara/doc/source/restapi/rest_api_v1.1_EDP.rst

 Errors: none

-This operation refreshes status of specified Job Execution and shows its information.
+This operation refreshes the status of the specified Job Execution and shows its information.

 This operation does not require a request body.